-The fair value of the debt component and the equity component was determined at each date of the issue of Convertible Debenture 31 December 2021 during the year ended 31 December 2019 as it meets the fixed-forfixed criteria.
+The fair value of the debt component and the equity component was determined at each date of the issue of convertible debentures as it meets the fixed-for-fixed criteria.

 Convertible Debenture 2028

 On 25 April 2018, the Company entered into a subscription agreement with China Minerals International Limited ("CMI") for an aggregate amount of HK\$600 million 0% interest convertible debentures due on 25 April 2028 ("Convertible Debenture 2028").
 CMI shall have the right to make subscription and conversion of Convertible Debenture 2028 in whole or in part in multiples of HK\$10,000 within the conversion period.